 • Start by participating in our quick poll to share what you’re most excited about learning in this course.
 Your responses will help us tailor the content to better meet your needs and interests.”

-4. Personalize Your Introduction: Share your story, credentials, and enthusiasm to build rapport and trust.
+• Personalize Your Introduction – Share your story, expertise, and enthusiasm to establish trust and connection.

-5. Create a Visual and Interactive Start: Incorporate videos, graphics, and interactive activities to make your introduction more engaging.
+• Incorporate Visual and Interactive Elements – Use videos, graphics, and activities to make your introduction engaging and dynamic.

 Get the latest Course Creation Tips & insights